-Fast and reliable VPN that unblocks over 30 Netflix libraries, starting at $2.30 per month.
+Fast and reliable VPN for Netflix that unblocks over 30 international libraries, starting at $2.30 per month.
 Right now: get 2 months free when signing up through our link.
 Visit Surfshark

-- One of the most well known VPN companies.
-NordVPN strikes a good balance between price, speed and number of Netflix catalogs unblocked (14 in total, with all the major ones covered).
+- One of the most well-known VPN companies.
+NordVPN strikes a good balance between price, speed and the number of Netflix catalogs unblocked (14 in total, with all the major ones covered).
 From USD 3.29 per month.
 Visit NordVPN

 - The premium option - ExpressVPN has a very large selection of servers that very rarely get blocked by Netflix.
 Comes at a premium price, starting at $6.67 per month.
 Visit ExpressVPN

-- One of the cheaper VPN options for Netflix.
+- One of the cheaper VPNs for Netflix.
 PrivateVPN unlocks 25 libraries starting at only $2.00 per month.
 The negative is that they can't unblock the main European catalogs.
 Visit PrivateVPN

 Before we get into the list of VPNs, let's quickly go over how a VPN works and what it does to get around the geo-blocking limitations put in place by most streaming services.

 Simply put: a VPN service lets you surf the web by routing your data through one of the servers owned by the VPN company, located in another country.
 To the website you are trying to access it makes it look like you are connecting from a different location.